ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Related Work and Problem Statement

-\textbf{Practical Assessment of ADIs.}~~Despite the inherent existence of ADIs in VFL, it is difficult, if at all possible, to obtain a complete view of \mb's inputs.
-Hence, we use the following practical assessment to decide if input $X_{\mathcal{A}}^*$ denotes an ADI:
+\textbf{Practical Assessment of ADIs.}~Despite the inherent existence of ADIs in VFL, it is difficult to obtain a complete view of \mb's inputs.
+Hence, we use the following practical assessment to decide if $X_{\mathcal{A}}^*$ denotes an ADI: